oracle-devrel/leagueoflegends-optimizer/articles/article4.md

 ## Recap and Introduction
 Welcome to the fourth article of the League of Legends Optimizer series!

-In this article, we'll look at how all work developed during the first articles comes to fruition.
+In this article, we'll look at how all the work we've done so far comes to fruition.
 In article 3, we developed several ML models with AutoML tools like AutoGluon.
-The first developed model didn't include too many variables, which caused a very poor accuracy.
+The first developed model didn't include too many variables, which caused very poor accuracy.
 After expanding the model further, we realized that including more variables increased the accuracy to a manageable ~83% accuracy with Neural Networks.

 Also, it's worth mentioning that we didn't expand further on how to tap into live data from League of Legends.
 We're going to consider this as the main topic of this fourth article, by exploring Riot Game's **Live Client API**.
-It will allow us to access, through HTTP requests, to real-time data while we are playing, in the hopes of being able to use the model developed in article 3 to make real-time predictions.
+It will allow us to access, through HTTP requests, real-time data while we're playing, in the hopes of being able to use the model developed in article 3 to make real-time predictions.

 So, without further ado, let's back into it.
-Exciting times are coming if you keep reading.
+Exciting times are coming if you keep reading!

 ## Riot Game's Live Client Data API

-The Live Client Data API is an API that allows us to gather data during an active game.
-Many players don't know this, but whenever you play a League of Legends in your computer, port 2999 is reserved for League and receives real-time data which we can easily access through HTTP requests.
+The Live Client Data API allows us to gather data during an active game.
+Many players don't know this, but whenever you play a LoL, port 2999, which is reserved for League, receives real-time data which we can easily access through HTTP requests.

 There are several endpoints available, from which we're especially interested in the following: